the-tatanka/personal-website/docs/project-management/workshop-planning.md

 - Critique workshops: Roles integral to the design process collaborate to analyze and improve a design so that it meets its objectives

+NN/g describes the workshops in more detail and goes into more detail about [when to use which in the course of the project](https://www.nngroup.com/articles/5-ux-workshops/).

 ### Structure

 Often, meetings are more passive than workshops — attendees spend most of the time speaking or listening — while workshops encourage active participation in activities such as sketching, brainstorming, or artifact creation to organize and capture group progress.